ADubhlaoich/adubhlaoi.ch/src/writing/being-seen.md

 When people describe me in a specific role, I know that it does not determine how I act or who I am.
 A dictionary records language: it does not define it.
 It tells me what they think their relationship is to me.

 I started teaching relatively soon in dancing: about three years into exploring Lindy Hop.
 There is no "correct" time to start.
-I already had previous experience teaching other disciplines, so it the determining factor was my skill at dancing, not whether or not I had the experience and skills involved in teaching.
+I already had previous experience teaching other disciplines, so the determining factor was my skill at dancing, not whether or not I had the experience and skills involved in teaching.

 I still hesitated to teach for some time.
 I wanted to be honest about who I was.
 When I was involved with circus, I performed and taught occasionally.
 When presenting to a group, you need to be big - and if you're performing as a character, you need to be even bigger.